alsutton/mastodon-aws-architecture/README.md

 We also use a self-signed certificate to support HTTPS.
-Mastodon had the ability to run, in production, without an HTTPS configuration, [removed](https://github.com/mastodon/mastodon/pull/6061), and to avoid making our configuration more complex elsewhere, we use as self-signed cert between the load balancer and the instances.
+Mastodon had the ability to run, in production, without an HTTPS configuration, [removed](https://github.com/mastodon/mastodon/pull/6061), and to avoid making our configuration more complex elsewhere, so we use as self-signed cert between the load balancer and the instances.

 ### Internet exposure